NHERI-SimCenter/EE-UQ/Examples/eeuq-0001/README.rst

 .. note::

-   The use has the option to provide no postprocess script (in which case the main script must create a ``results.out`` file containing a single line with as many space separated numbers as QoI or the user may provide a Python script that also performs the postprocessing.
+   The user has the option to provide no postprocess script (in which case the main script must create a ``results.out`` file containing a single line with as many space-separated numbers as QoI or the user may provide a Python script that also performs the postprocessing.
 An example of a postprocessing Python script is `postprocess.py <https://github.com/NHERI-SimCenter/EE-UQ/blob/master/examples/ShearBuilding3/postprocess.py>`_.

    .. literalinclude:: postprocess.py
       :language: python

-The steps are the same as the previous example, with exception of step 4 defining the **EDP**.
+The steps are the same as the previous example, with the exception of step 4 defining the **EDP**.
 5.

 1. For the **EDP** panel, we will change the generator to **User Defined**.
 In the panel that presents itself the user must provide the paths to both the recorder commands and the postprocessing script.
-Next the user must provide information on the response parameters they are interested in.
-The user presses the **Add** button and the enters ``Node_4_Disp_1`` in the entry field as shown in figure below.
+Next, the user must provide information on the response parameters they are interested in.
+The user presses the **Add** button and enters ``Node_4_Disp_1`` in the entry field as shown in the figure below.

 .. figure:: figures/shearEDP-U.png
    :align: center
    :figclass: align-center

 2. Next click on the **Run** button.
 This will cause the backend application to launch dakota.
 When done the **RES** panel will be selected and the results will be displayed.
-The results show the values the mean and standard deviation as before but now only for the one quantity of interest.
+The results show the values of the mean and standard deviation as before but now only for the one quantity of interest.

 .. figure:: figures/shearRES-UO.png
    :align: center